broadinstitute/dsp-appsec-infrastructure-apps/README.md

     We also deploy any app-specific GCP resources (e.g. SQLInstance, SQLUser etc.) via Config Connector resource types, and create a role binding for the service account (if any in use), e.g. `roles/cloudsql.client` for Cloud SQL.

+    Finally, it's recommended to set `runtimeClassName: gvisor` for the Pod, to enable GKE Sandbox around it.
+However, some apps (e.g. DefectDojo) may fail to work properly with it.
+In that case, the app can still be deployed without it, but will need an extra configuration snippet for `nodeSelector` and `tolerations` (e.g. see how this is done in [defectdojo/deployment.yaml](defectdojo/deployment.yaml)).

     For the next steps, this template should also expose a `containerPort` and a `readinessProbe`, both of which are used